Back to all articles

 2. Olympic

-Balanced approach, often split into endurance building, speedwork, and tapering.
+Balanced approach, often split into stamina building, speedwork, and tapering.

 3. Ironman

-Longer cycles focus heavily on endurance, with speedwork coming in the latter stages of preparation.
+Longer cycles focus heavily on resilience, with speedwork coming in the latter stages of preparation.

 Recovery’s Role Across Triathlon Distances